A Review of Safe Reinforcement Learning: Methods, Theory and Applications: Theory of Safe Reinforcement Learning

-Recently, Constrained Policy Optimization (CPO) \cite{AchiamHTA17} suggests computing the cost constraint using a surrogate cost function which evaluates the constraint $J^{c}(\pi_{{\bm{\theta}}})$ according to the samples collected from the current policy $\pi_{{\bm{\theta}}_k}$: Although using a surrogate function to replace the cumulative constraint cost has appeared in \cite{dalal2018safe,el2016convex,gabor1998multi}, CPO \cite{AchiamHTA17} firstly show their algorithm guarantees for near-constraint satisfaction.
+{ The work CPO \cite{AchiamHTA17} suggests to use a surrogate cost function which evaluates the constraint $J^{c}(\pi_{{\bm{\theta}}})$ according to the samples collected from the current policy $\pi_{{\bm{\theta}}_k}$. } Although using a surrogate function to replace the cumulative constraint cost has appeared in \cite{dalal2018safe,el2016convex,gabor1998multi}, CPO \cite{AchiamHTA17} firstly show their algorithm guarantees for near-constraint satisfaction.